MinnPost/minnpost-elections-dashboard/README.md

 In theory this should be it, assuming the scraper can reconcile everything.
 There is a good chance, though, that formatting changes could break the scraper, or that the scraper does not know how to fully process some results.

 The current version of `scraper_sources.json` only works with this application as far back as the `20200303` key.
 Older elections run into scrape errors.
+Elections older than 2020 likely are using incorrect boundary sets due to redistricting.

 ### Manual data